 Working while on a part-time pension

 When you retire on a part-time pension you will be granted a personal earnings limit.
-At the turn of each year, we will send you a letter in which we will inform you of your earnings limit adjusted with an index.
 Your earnings may occasionally be 15% lower or higher than your personal income limit.
 Your earnings must not, however, ever fall below 35% or exceed 70% of your income level for full-time work.